 Some of the best financial advice ever given to me by a colleague is encompassed in these four words: “Live like a resident.”
 Simple, yet profound.
 There are really five pieces of advice encompassed in this short phrase.

-3) Work hard.
 You're probably coming out of a residency where you've gotten used to 60-90 hour weeks.
-As one of my emergency medicine colleagues recently said, “I just got done working 20 shifts a month for three years; Why can I now only work 14?”
-He figures if he only cuts back to 17 he gets an improved lifestyle and a few extra thousand a month, which will go a long way.
+As one of my emergency medicine colleagues said, “I just got done working 20 shifts a month for three years; why can I now only work 14?”
+He figures if he only cuts back to 17, he gets an improved lifestyle and a few extra thousand a month, which will go a long way.
 The marginal utility of money is much higher for him now than it will be in 20 years, and it will probably be worth it to him to trade more of his time for money now than later.
 Working more has the added benefit of improving clinical skills and establishing business contacts with physicians and others.
 The learning curve is still steep for a year or two out of residency, so why not pretend you're a fellow and just upgrade your lifestyle a little.

-4) When you do upgrade your lifestyle, remember that 5 times the pay doesn't equal 5 times the lifestyle.
+When you do upgrade your lifestyle, remember that five times the pay doesn't equal five times the lifestyle.
 You will pay far more in taxes as an attending.
 You will have a lot more business and CME expenses also.
 Many doctors in their first years out of residency will find more mouths to feed at their tables.
 Nicer cars burn more gas and cost more to repair.
 Bigger houses cost more to heat, insure, maintain, and furnish.
 You'll also need to get serious about saving for retirement.
 Bottom line?
-5 times the salary probably only means you can double or triple your lifestyle.
+Five times the salary probably only means you can double or triple your lifestyle.
 The longer you can delay upgrading, the more financial benefit you'll see.
 Sure, you don't want to delay gratification until you're 90, but just holding on a little longer after residency can make a huge difference later.

-So if you want to have the financial freedom to work fewer hours, retire early, explore lower-paying niches of your specialty, do medical mission work, or just have nicer stuff down the road, LIVE LIKE A RESIDENT during and for at least a few years after residency.
+So, if you want to have the financial freedom to work fewer hours, retire early, explore lower-paying niches of your specialty, do medical mission work, or just have nicer stuff down the road, LIVE LIKE A RESIDENT during and for at least a few years after residency!